 Workplace misconduct can be defined as any behavior or action that negatively affects either an individual person or the company as a whole.
 It doesn’t necessarily have to mean that a crime has been committed – it could just be something that is unethical within the practices of the company.

 Here are a few key examples of workplace misconduct:

 - Bullying: if you see somebody use their power to belittle or bully another individual in the company, this is bullying, and certainly counts as workplace misconduct.

-- Discrimination: when someone from a protected minority, such as a woman, a person of colour, a member of the LGBTQ+ community or a disabled person, is being discriminated against based on that part of their identity.
+- Discrimination: when someone from a protected minority, such as a woman, a person of color, a member of the LGBTQ+ community, or a disabled person, is being discriminated against based on that part of their identity.

 - Sexual harassment or assault.
 Sexual harassment isn’t just physical – it could be comments or inappropriate jokes too.